Table of Contents

 - Under Shared Password enter a password of your choice

-Now when people visit your site they'll need to enter a password before they can read any docs.
+That's it!
+Now anyone visiting your site will need to enter the password before they can read any of your docs.

 Using Team Passwords for Single Sign On

-If you're looking to set up docs that only users logged into your app can view, the team password works great.
+Team passwords work great when you need to set up docs that only users logged into your app can view.

 Dropping the Cookie

-Just load HelpDocs in an iframe on your dashboard when people log in, including the team password in the query string.
-We have a special URL for you to use, where you can set a duration for users to stay logged in.
+The easiest approach is to load HelpDocs in an iframe on your dashboard when people log in.
+Include the team password in the query string to set a cookie that keeps them logged in.

 <iframe src="https://<your-helpdocs>.helpdocs.io/_hd/team_sso?hd_team=<your-team-password>" width="0" height="0" style="display: none"></iframe>